 We have audited the financial statements of Belships ASA comprising the financial statements of the parent company and the Group.

-The consolidated financial statements comprise the balance sheet as at 31 December 2016, statements of comprehensive income, cash flows and changes in equity for the year then ended and notes to the financial statements, including a summary of significant accounting policies.
+The consolidated financial statements comprise the statement of financial position as at 31 December 2017, statements of comprehensive income, cash flows and changes in equity for the year then ended and notes to the financial statements, including a summary of significant accounting policies.

 |In our opinion,|

 |•||the financial statements are prepared in accordance with the law and regulations;|